10 Best Reasons To Learn How To Paddle a Kayak or Paddleboard

 What is Flow?
 Well, the more you research it, the more you’ll find out how and why Flow just might be the Elixir of Life itself.
 Moreover, the bottle of this elixir is INSIDE every one of you.

 What is Flow?

 A quick definition is: In positive psychology, a flow state, also known colloquially as being in the zone, is the mental state of operation in which a person performing an activity is fully immersed in a feeling of energized focus, full involvement, and enjoyment in the process of the activity.

-I have read Mihaly’s book, but it is Steven Kotler, who has taken the Flow and has turned a lake into an ocean of understanding in his book The Rise of The Superman.
+I read Mihaly’s book, but it is Steven Kotler who takes Flow and turns a lake into an ocean of understanding in his book The Rise of The Superman.

-One of my most dedicated students for the last decade and half, Peter Collins, a former high-speed motorcycle track racer, expert skier, ultra endurance runner, adventure racer, downhill rollerblader, advanced Kayak and SUP paddler, and most importantly; a warm, generous and very chipper chap, gave this book to me for my birthday.
+One of my most dedicated students for the last decade and half, Peter Collins, a former high-speed motorcycle track racer, expert skier, ultra endurance runner, adventure racer, downhill rollerblader, advanced kayak and SUP paddler, and most importantly, a warm chipper chap, gave this book to me for my birthday.
 Within two pages, I felt a symphony of illumination and a chorus of ah-ha moments.

 On page 106— the full wave landed on my head as Doug Ammons, one of the best whitewater kayakers in the world and a rare 21st century renaissance man stated: